nexpy/nexpy/doc/source/pythongui.rst

               variable will not be deleted.

-    .. warning:: If the NeXus tree was loaded from a file with read/write access, the deleted data will still be in the file after a save().
-However, it will not be saved to a new file.
+    .. warning:: If the NeXus tree was loaded from a file with read/write access, the data will be immediately deleted from the file.
+                 This action is irreversible, so ensure you have a backup.

+**Show Link**
+    If the selected item is an NXlink objection, the field or group to which it is linked is selected in the tree.

 **Set Signal**
     Sets the selected tree item to the plottable signal.
 A dialog box allows the user to specify axes with compatible dimensions to plot the data against.